 This week I start my weekly BPP (Bio Physical Profile) ultrasounds, and NST tests (Non-Stress Tests) at the hospital where I will be monitored every week to make sure all is well with the baby, and placenta.

 This is something I spoke to my doctor about in depth before we came to a decision.
 I am also starting to have trouble keeping my blood sugar in check.
 While you can always use something like the best glucose meter to measure these levels, keeping them at a safe level can often be slightly trickier.
 For those that don’t know when you have gestational diabetes you need to check your blood sugar often, follow a diet of low carbs and high proteins, and if you can’t keep your numbers within the range they give you-you end up on insulin.
 This is something I am trying very hard to avoid.
-But it seems I am getting a lot of higher numbers so I am being very strict with myself going forward in hopes to keep them in range and avoid insulin.
+But it seems I am getting a lot of higher numbers so I am being very strict with myself going forward in hopes to keep them in range and avoid insulin, making small changes like trying low carb bread over normal bread is one way I am going to try and keep on top of this.